Alexander Tolush

-Alexander Kazimirovich Tolush (1 May 1910 – 3 March 1969) was a Soviet chess grandmaster.
+Alexander Kazimirovich Tolush (Александр Казимирович Толуш; 1 May 1910 – 3 March 1969) was a Soviet chess grandmaster.
 He was one of Boris Spassky's mentors.
-Tolush was born and died in Saint Petersburg (in 1969 called Leningrad).
+Tolush was born and died in Saint Petersburg (named Leningrad in 1969).
 He earned the title of International Master (IM) in 1950, Grandmaster (GM) in 1953, and International Master of Correspondence Chess (IMC) in 1965.

 Tournament career

 Tolush won the Leningrad Championship in 1937 (joint), 1938, 1946, and 1947 (joint).

 He played in the USSR Championship ten times.
 His best result was second place (+8−3=6 shared with Aronin and Lipnitsky) behind Keres in 1950.
 He finished fourth in 1952 (+8−4=7, equal with Boleslavsky and behind Botvinnik, Taimanov, and Geller) and fourth 1957 (+10−5=6 equal with Spassky and behind Tal, Bronstein, and Keres).
 Going into the last round, he was 1st equal with Tal with Tal winning their last round individual encounter and secured gold.

 His best international result was first place (+10−1=8) at Bucharest 1953, ahead of Petrosian, Smyslov, Boleslavsky, and Spassky.
 In 1968 he was second at Keszthely +7−1=3 behind Portisch.

 Tolush never played in the Olympiads, but represented the USSR in two European Team Chess Championships.